Altun Ha

-Altun Ha /ɑːl'tuːn hɑː/ is the name given to the ruins of an ancient Mayan city in Belize, located in the Belize District about 50 km north of Belize City and about 10 km west of the shore of the Caribbean Sea.
+Altun Ha /ɑːl'tuːn hɑː/ is the name given to the ruins of an ancient Maya city in Belize, located in the Belize District about 50 km north of Belize City and about 10 km west of the shore of the Caribbean Sea.
 The site covers an area of about 8 km2.

 Stones from the ruins of the ancient structures were reused for residential construction of the agricultural village of Rockstone Pond in modern times, but the ancient site did not come to the attention of archeologists until 1963.
 The Old Northern Highway connects Altun Ha to Belize's Northern Highway, and the site is accessible for tourism.
 The largest of Altun Ha's temple-pyramids, the "Temple of the Masonry Altars", is 16 m high.
 A drawing of this structure is the logo of Belize's leading brand of beer, "Belikin".

 Etymology

 According to the Belize Institute of Archaeology, the site's name means "Rockstone Water," and is a Yucatec Mayan approximation of the name of the nearby village of Rockstone Pond.
 In Yucatec Mayan, haltun is a stone water deposit or cistern, and ha means water.
 An ancient emblem glyph for the site has been identified, but its phonetic reading is not currently known.